mynk-tmr/notes/ReactJS/Beginner.md

 - prefer `&&` over `? val : null`.
 Example -> `msg > 0 && <p>New msg<p>`
 - for nested conditions, either use *guard pattern* (`if(..) return`) or **HOCs**
 #### KEYS
-- React identifies a list item with *key* for fast updation.
+- React identifies a React element with *key* for updation & state managment.
 - Rules
 	- siblings must have *unique* keys
 	- keys mustn't change, ie., should be generated in *database*, and not in render logic.